lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 Rubin Community Forum
 =====================

-The 'Rubin Community Forum <http://community.lsst.org>`_ is the central hub for all virtual discussions, Q&A, and support for Rubin Observatory, the LSST, and DP0.
+The `Rubin Community Forum <http://community.lsst.org>`_ is the central hub for all virtual discussions, Q&A, and support for Rubin Observatory, the LSST, and DP0.
 It is the best place to post your questions about anything and everything related to DP0.

 **Activation:** Go to `<http://community.lsst.org>`_ and create an account (if you do not already have one).